 HELPING CITIES WORLDWIDE HARNESS THE POWER OF THE SOCIAL ECONOMY

-Sociable Cities are destinations because of their nightlife.
+Sociable Cities are destinations because of their SOCIABILITY.
 Tourists, residents, employees and students all want exciting dining and entertainment options.
 But social economies require oversight, planning and management.

 Zoom dates and virtual happy hours, game nights and dance parties are some of the ways people are connecting in digital spaces during COVID-19.
 As hard as it is to imagine, sometime soon, people will be allowed to re-enter social spaces.